Riley Greene Player Props: Tigers vs. Orioles

 Riley Greene At The Plate

-- He has homered in two of 17 games played this season, and in 2.7% of his plate appearances.
+- He has hit a long ball in two of 18 games played this year, and in 2.6% of his plate appearances.

 - In four games this year, Greene has picked up an RBI, with more than one RBI once.